Konamiman/Nestor80/docs/LanguageReference.md

   ;Some code
 ```

-💡 If the `--unknown-symbols-external` argument is passed to Nestor80 then any symbol that is still unknown at the end of pass 2 will be implicitly considered an external symbol reference.
+💡 If the `--unknown-symbols-external` argument is passed to Nestor80 then any symbol that is still unknown at the end of pass 2 will be implicitly considered an external symbol.

 ### Named constants